mankek/Effort-Impact/README.md

   To change task information, click on a square and a field will appear that allows you to choose the field you want to update and the value you wish to update it with.
 If you click the "Click me to change the Deadline!" button, the input changes to allow you to choose a date and the Field to Be Changed field is automatically populated.
-  Pressing the Ctrl button while having the update form open will delete the selected square.
+  Pressing the Delete button while having the update form open will delete the selected square.

 See All Tasks: